fastenhealth/policy/terms.md

 # 2. Account terms

-> **Short version**: You – or the organization you work for – is responsible for your instance and its security, as well
+> **Short version**: You – or the organization you work for – is responsible for your Instance and its security, as well
 > as everything stored within it.
 You must be 18 or over to use our services.

 - **2.1 Account Responsibility and Security.**
   - **Generally**.
 If you’re entering into the Agreement on behalf of your Organization, your Organization has administrative control of all Instances tied to the Organization.
 You are or your Organization is fully responsible for your Instance and all Content stored within it.
   - **Age Limitation**.
-In order to create an Instance, you must be at least eighteen (18) years old and we do not permit any users under thirteen (13) years old to use our Software for any purpose.
+In order to create an Instance, you must be at least eighteen (18) years old.
+We do not permit any users under thirteen (13) years old to use our Software for any purpose.
 If we discover that an Instance is being used by a user under thirteen (13) years old, we will notify you that the Instance must immediately be shut down.
   - **Security**.
 You’re responsible for the security of your Instance when using our Software.
 While we may offer tools to